0xpr/crypto_ocaml/README.md

 ### Ch 04 | Authenticating Communications Using Digital Signatures
 - sha256 initial hash given in the book is in little endian.
 The book's C implementation converts all the initial hashes to little endian format, but we don't need to this for the OCaml implemntation.
 - finished generic digest routine to compute sha1, md5 and sha256 hashes of entire files.
+- the ECDSA algorithm given in the book has a bug.
+It does not check if r and s are zeros (mod n).
+Strangely, it's not even there in the errata.
+The same bug inflicts the DSA algorithm implementation.
+Since this is rather unlikely, I haven't bothered to fix the bug in my code.
+I only noticed it after writing all the code.
+- The implementation of add points and multiply point for elliptic curves is also wrong.
+It doesn't cover the cases where one point is at infinity, and doesn't handle the addition of a point and its inverse.